ajeetwankhede/The-Explorer-Robot/README.md

 <img src="/output/warehouse.png">
 </p>

 The TurtleBot can also be controlled by using teleop for generating the 2D map.
 If teleop is launched then it overrides the messages published by explorer node.
-To launch teleop enter the following command in new terminal
+To launch teleop enter the following command in new terminal.
 ```
 roslaunch turtlebot_teleop keyboard_teleop.launch --screen
 ```
 To launch rviz:
+Open a new terminal and run the following command.
 ```
 roslaunch turtlebot_rviz_launchers view_navigation.launch
 ```
 To launch gmapping:
+Finally open another terminal to being gmapping.
 ```
 roslaunch turtlebot_gazebo gmapping_demo.launch
 ```

+To visualize motion of robot and data being collected by teleop, open rviz screen and use terminal in which teleop was opened to type in action commands {u , i , o , j , k , l , m , , , .}.

 ## Using the Service to change the speed
 While using gmapping the linear speed and angular speed of the robot can be changed using the service change_speed.
 First argument is the linear speed and second is the angular speed.
 It can be called by entering the following commands in a new terminal.
 ```